… or … am I stoned? :>

 So far, I saw bugs, fungi, leaves, spiders, and other weird things inside computers, but this time it was a bit different lol.

 I was STONED 😀

 Looks like someone tried to fix it before me 🙂

-In order to progress with this repair, I had to remove all ports, RF modulator, and replace electrolytic capacitors.
+To progress with this repair, I had to remove all ports, and RF modulators, and replace electrolytic capacitors.

 Some SMD pads on a PCB didn’t make it because of the corrosion 🙁